 Previously, Mr. Cosgrove served as Chief Counsel for the Missouri Attorney General’s Office’s Consumer Protection Division where he supervised attorneys and investigators prosecuting civil and criminal litigation related to unlawful merchandising, fraud and anti-trust, including national multi-state litigation.
 After that, he served as Chief Counsel to the Governor of Missouri.

 Between 1999 and 2002, Mr. Cosgrove held the position of Chief Consumer Protection Prosecutor in the Criminal Division of the Massachusetts Attorney General’s Office in Boston, Massachusetts.
 He was responsible for criminal commercial fraud cases, including securities, mortgage, telemarketing, internet, unlicensed practitioners, and contract fraud.
-Mr. Cosgrove also worked as an Assistant District Attorney and a Special Assistant United States Attorney for the U.S. District of Massachusetts responsible for grand jury investigations and the litigation of a wide range of white-collar cases, including embezzlement, commercial fraud, complex larceny schemes and public corruption matters.
+Mr. Cosgrove also worked as an Assistant District Attorney and a Special Assistant United States Attorney for the U.S. District of Massachusetts responsible for grand jury investigations and the litigation of a wide range of white-collar cases.

-Between 1993 and 1999, Mr. Cosgrove gained extensive litigation experience as an Assistant Attorney General for the Missouri Attorney General’s Office where he litigated both criminal and civil cases.
+Between 1993 and 1999, Mr. Cosgrove served as an Assistant Attorney General for the Missouri Attorney General’s Office where he litigated both criminal and civil cases.
 This experience included dozens of jury trials and hundreds of depositions and evidentiary hearings.
-He gained his initial experience at the Attorney General’s Office drafting appellate briefs and arguing cases before the Court of Appeals and the Supreme Court of Missouri.
 Mr. Cosgrove began his career in 1990 in private practice in the Commercial Litigation Department of Stinson, Morrison and Hecker in Kansas City, Missouri.

-Mr. Cosgrove has served as an expert witness in various securities litigation matters.
-He serves on the City of Webster Groves Board of Adjustment.
-Mr. Cosgrove was appointed by Governor Jay Nixon to serve as a Commissioner for the Missouri Housing Development Commission from 2011 – 2014.
+Mr. Cosgrove served on the City of Webster Groves Board of Adjustment from 2009 – 2015.
+He was appointed by Governor Jay Nixon to serve as a Commissioner for the Missouri Housing Development Commission from 2011 – 2014.
 During his time as a Commissioner, Mr. Cosgrove served as the Commission’s Secretary and Treasurer.

 Mr. Cosgrove received a Bachelor of Arts degree in Economics, cum laude, and his law degree from the University of Notre Dame.
 Mr. Cosgrove received the distinguished Lon O. Hocker Award for trial advocacy from the Missouri Bar Foundation.
 His memberships include the Missouri Bar, the Massachusetts Bar, United States Supreme Court, United States District Court, Western and Eastern Districts of Missouri, the United States District Court, District of Massachusetts, and the 8th Circuit Court of Appeals.